Home/Editorial Guides/Wieliczka Salt Mine Guide 2026: Tourist Route vs Miners’ Route, Stairs, and Bag Rules

 Wieliczka Salt Mine Guide 2026: Tourist Route vs Miners’ Route, Stairs, and Bag Rules

-Before you book Wieliczka Salt Mine, the most important decision is not "should I go" but "which route actually fits my day."
+Before you book Wieliczka Salt Mine, the most important decision is not “should I go?” but “which route actually fits my day.”
 The official materials make it clear that the classic Tourist Route and the more hands-on Miners' Route are not interchangeable.
-They use different shafts, different clothing expectations, different temperature ranges, and different practical rules around luggage and facilities.
+They use different shafts, come with different clothing expectations, differ by temperature range, and also have different practical rules for luggage and facilities.

 UNESCO describes Wieliczka and Bochnia as a salt-mining complex worked since the 13th century, with an underground tourist route in place since the early 19th century.
-That historical weight is part of why the choice matters.
+That history is part of why your choice matters.
 One route is built around the famous chambers, sculptures, and chapels that most first-time visitors expect.
 The other is closer to an underground training-style experience with equipment, tasks, and stricter participation conditions.

 What to know first